-Patients sometimes come to providers and after being asked whether they participate in any routine exercise, respond affirmatively after assessment.
+Patients sometimes come to providers and, after being asked whether they participate in any routine exercise, respond affirmatively after assessment.
 Some people continue to report different behaviors that they perform during their day when asked to explain their exercise routine.
 Other times, they say they get a lot of exercise because their work includes being on their feet all day, such as with a retail sales partner, or participating in other sports, such as a carpenter or machinist’s case.

 It is necessary to engage in activities on a regular basis when chronic pain is self-managed.
 It is important because it facilitates enhanced coping.
-It is better to pay visit to a pain clinic to make sure your pain management is going the right way.
+It is better to pay a visit to a pain clinic to make sure your pain management is going the right way.
 Some of the various ways that staying active allows individuals to deal with chronic pain are listed in the following list:

 It gives a positive focus away from misery and focuses on other things that have importance in life.

-Provides sources of self-esteem, since we prefer to feel good about ourselves when we are in some way productive.
+Provides sources of self-esteem since we prefer to feel good about ourselves when we are in some way productive.